-WASHINGTON – Congressman Bruce Poliquin (ME-02) released the following statement on the United States’ strategy regarding the military campaign in Afghanistan:
+WASHINGTON – Congressman Bruce Poliquin (ME-02) released the following statement on the nomination of Brett Kavanaugh to the Supreme Court:

-WASHINGTON – Congressman Bruce Poliquin (ME-02) released the following statement:
+WASHINGTON – Today, Congressman Bruce Poliquin (ME-02) released the following statement regarding ND Paper’s investment into the Rumford Paper Mill:

 In The News